andrevft/gamaaAcademy_validador-cpf/README.md

 # CPF Validator :computer:

-Project for a validator of CPF typed on a web page.
+Project for a validator of any CPF (Individual Taxpayer Registration) typed on a web page.

 ## Motivation